makandra/cloud_test/README.md

-# Cloudtest
+# cloud_test

-Cloudtest enables local Cloud-Testing for a number of providers:
+cloud_test enables local Cloud-Testing for a number of providers:
 - Browserstack
 - CrossBrowserTesting
 - saucelabs